aegiacometti/netor/docs/use_cases.rst

 It is getting better...

-SaltStack define a **sate** in a file in which you can define attributes (like ntp in this example), and later you can apply that state/attribute to any OS.
+Salt define a **sate** in a file in which you can define attributes (like ntp in this example), and later you can apply that state/attribute to any OS.
 Yes it will figure out what commands to execute depending on the OS.

 Read about this state ntp.sls file at the ``netor/salt/config/pillar/states`` folder.